NOTE: Students should also review the listing of Student Affairs scholarships for other awards with general criteria and open to all majors.

 This endowment fund provides an annual scholarship for tuition and fees to one undergraduate student enrolled in a full time degree granting program, who has demonstrated the capacity to succeed at Plymouth State University, has maintained a GPA of 3.2 over at least three semesters, and has a need for financial assistance that is incremental to their own contributions toward the cost of their University education.
 Preference may be given to students who are the first in their family to seek a baccalaureate degree.
 Application

-Not available 2012/13.
 The purpose of this scholarship fund is to honor Robert J. Doherty, Jr. ’86 and, in his memory, provide scholarships to outstanding Plymouth State students.
 The prospective recipient must initially meet two criteria: (1) be a sophomore successfully completing his/her freshman year, and (2) be a current resident of Rochester, NH.
 In the event that a qualified candidate is not available from Rochester, the selection committee may consider candidates first, from towns and communities adjacent to Rochester, and second from towns and communities in New Hampshire’s seacoast region.
 The scholarship award shall be made on the basis of three criteria: (1) academic merit, (2) demonstrated leadership ability, and (3) financial need.
 As long as the recipient maintains an acceptable cumulative grade point average, the scholarship will be renewed annually until the recipient has completed his/her undergraduate work.
+Application

 The purpose of this endowed fund is to provide a scholarship to a Plymouth State, need based undergraduate, with a preference, should two candidates be equally qualified, for first-generation students.
 Application